hlashbrooke/WooCommerce-Email-Validation/readme.txt

 = 2.0 =
 * 2016-05-09
 * [UPDATE] Moving 'Confirm Email Address' field to the correct location on the checkout form
-* [UPDATE] Modifying text domain to match plugin slug (required fror centralised localisation)
+* [UPDATE] Modifying text domain to match plugin slug (required for centralised localisation)
 * [TWEAK] Changing filter on which new field is added to make things more streamlined

 = 1.2.8 =